CosmWasm/awesome-cosmwasm/README.md

   set up a modern Cosmos app with one command, ready to be iterated on.
 - [mandrean/cw-optimizoor](https://github.com/mandrean/cw-optimizoor) - A very
   fast alternative to `rust-optimizer` for local development and testing.
-  Written in Rust, no dependency on Docker.
+  Written in Rust, with no dependency on Docker.
 - [cosmwasm devtools](https://cosmwasm.tools/)
   ([repo](https://github.com/aswever/cosmwasm-devtools)) -  A web-based console
   for interacting with CosmWasm smart contracts deployed locally or remotely.